This COVID-19 pandemic can feel overwhelming as most of us have had to adjust to a new normal.

 The goal here is to decrease stress (drop your cortisol, or stress hormone level) in order to increase your immunity.
 We need our immunity to be high to stay healthy during this time.

-Additionally, anything you can do organically to boost levels of dopamine and oxytocin (the good hormones) will improve overall mood stability and health.A post shared by Alexis L. Parcells MD (@alexisparcellsmd)
+Additionally, anything you can do organically to boost levels of dopamine and oxytocin (the good hormones) will improve overall mood stability and health.A post shared by board-certified New Jersey plastic surgeon Alexis L. Parcells MD (@alexisparcellsmd)

 Here are some strategies to help you through the pandemic.